 You could be fined if you do not self-isolate following a notification by NHS Test and Trace.
 You may be entitled to a one-off payment of £500 through the NHS Test and Trace Support Payment scheme if you are required to stay at home and self-isolate or you are the parent or guardian of a child who has been told to self-isolate.

 If you have COVID-19 symptoms or have received a positive COVID-19 test result

 Stay at home and self-isolate

 If you develop symptoms of COVID-19, stay at home and self-isolate immediately.
 If you have a positive test result but do not have symptoms, stay at home and self-isolate as soon as you receive the results.
-Your household needs to isolate too.

 You can return to your normal routine and stop self-isolating after 10 full days if your symptoms have gone, or if the only symptoms you have are a cough or anosmia, which can last for several weeks.
 If you still have a high temperature after 10 days or are otherwise unwell, stay at home and seek medical advice.

 If you are isolating because of a positive test result but did not have any symptoms, and you develop COVID-19 symptoms within your isolation period, start a new 10 day isolation period by counting 10 full days from the day following your symptom onset.

 If you develop COVID-19 symptoms at any point after ending your first period of isolation you and your household should follow the steps in this guidance again.

 If you have a negative COVID-19 PCR test result after being tested because you had symptoms

 If your PCR test result is negative but you still have symptoms, you may have another viral illness such as a cold, flu or a stomach bug.
 You should stay at home until you feel well and for at least 2 more days if you have had diarrhoea or vomiting.
 Seek medical attention if you are concerned about your symptoms.